 Performance Management is more than the quarterly performance interview or the annual performance review.
 Contrary to popular belief, it’s actually not any single evaluation meeting, but an ongoing process that allows the employee and company to be in a constant state of growth and improvement.

-Performance Management applies to each individual position in the company.
+Continuous Performance Management can be applied to each individual position in the company.
 The procedure starts when a needed position is created, continues throughout the hiring process, and doesn’t end until the employee is promoted or leaves the company.

-It goes hand-in-hand with Succession Planning.
-While Succession Planning defines the standards and measurements to be used, Performance Management is the continuous process of monitoring and evaluating employee performance to make sure it meets the standards set by Succession planning.
+This process goes hand-in-hand with Succession Planning.
+While Succession Planning defines the standards and measurements to be used, Continuous Performance Management is the ongoing process of monitoring and evaluating employee performance to make sure it meets the standards set by Succession planning.

 Performance Management often takes the form of a cycle with three parts: